Lasana M. Sekou: Biography

-Lasana M. Sekou has authored over 20 books and is considered one of the prolific Caribbean poets of his generation.
+Lasana M. Sekou has authored more than 20 books and is considered one of the prolific and multi-layered Caribbean poets of his generation.
 Dr. Armando Lampe writes that "he's considered the 'Walcott' of the Dutch Caribbean" because of his prolific output, the range of subject matter and unique literary styling, which often includes the use of Caribbean Creole languages, Spanish, French, and Dutch — sometimes in one poem.

 Sekou's titles, such as the critically reviewed The Salt Reaper – poems from the flats along with 37 Poems, Nativity, Brotherhood of the Spurs, and Hurricane Protocol have been required reading at Caribbean, South and North American, Italian, and United Kingdom universities.
 The author is himself a graduate of Howard University (MA, Mass Communication, 1984) and Stony Brook University (BA, Political Science/International Relations, 1982).

-Awards and honors include an International Writers Workshop Visiting Fellow (Hong Kong), a James Michener Fellow (University of Miami), a knighthood (The Netherlands), Recognition for literary excellence in the service of Caribbean unity (Dominican Republic), Culture Time Literary Artist of the Decade, the Caribbean Tourism Organization Award of Excellence, and the Sage Cultural Award 2022.
+Awards and honours include an International Writers Workshop Visiting Fellow (Hong Kong), a James Michener Fellow (University of Miami), a knighthood (The Netherlands), Recognition for literary excellence in the service of Caribbean unity (Dominican Republic), Culture Time Literary Artist of the Decade, the Caribbean Tourism Organization Award of Excellence, and the Sage Cultural Award 2022.

-Sekou's poetry and reviews of his works have appeared in Callaloo, The Massachusetts Review, Del Caribe, De Gids, Das Gedicht, Prometeo, World Literature Today, Caribbean Quarterly, Postcolonial Text, Jamaica Gleaner, Caribbean Review of Books, Boundary 2, Harriet, and Calabash.
+Sekou's poetry and reviews of his works have appeared in Callaloo, The Massachusetts Review, De Gids, Das Gedicht, Prometeo, World Literature Today, Caribbean Quarterly, Postcolonial Text, Jamaica Gleaner, Caribbean Review of Books, Boundary 2, Harriet, and Calabash.
 His poems have been translated into Spanish, French, Dutch, German, Italian, Turkish, and Chinese.

 Sekou has presented papers and recited his poetry at cultural and literary conferences and festivals in the Caribbean, North and South America, Africa, Europe and Asia.
 His recitals usually draw large crowds.
 In St. Martin he is often invited by schools, cultural organizations, and NGOs to recite his poetry and appears regularly on radio and TV discussing cultural, socio-historical, literary, and political issues.